scottchiefbaker/ESP-RIX/README.md

 disable logging.
 This means you can leave all your setup and logging calls in your code and simply disable the library at compile time.

+# Backwards compatibility

-**Note:** On non-ESP boards RIX is automatically disabled.
+On non-ESP boards RIX is **automatically** disabled.
 This allows you to test and debug on an ESP board, and then compile on an Arduino Nano with no changes to your code.

 # Inspired by